nogibjj/IDS706-Databricks-ETL-YuhanXue/README.md

 1. [Major List](https://github.com/fivethirtyeight/data/blob/master/college-majors/majors-list.csv).
 This table contains a list of majors and their corresponding categories.
 2. [Students](https://github.com/fivethirtyeight/data/blob/master/college-majors/grad-students.csv).
 This table contains statistics of the graduated students from each major (e.g. employment rate, median of salaries, etc.).

-In this project, we build a Databrick ETL pipeline to analyze the most popular majors (with largest number of graduates) and show their employment rate.
+In this project, I build a Databrick ETL pipeline to analyze the most popular majors (with largest number of graduates) and show their employment rate.

 ## Key Files
 1. `mylib/extract.py`: extract the data from its original source and store it in DBFS using csv format.